AMD Plans To Conquer Intel In The Server Space

 Consequently, AMD is pitching its high end 1-socket EPYC system against a mid range 2-socket Intel system (See below)

-AMD 1 Socket vs Intel 2 Socket
+AMD 1 Socket vs. Intel 2 Socket

 The economics of comparing Intel's 2S server solution to AMD's 1S EPYC solution are a big positive for AMD (see image below).